petrello/sports-tournament-scheduling/README.md

 |   ├── SMT             # Contains the source code for SMT optimization technology
 │   └── MIP             # Contains the source code for MIP optimization technology ├── .gitignore
+├── docker-compose.yaml  # Docker Compose file to manage the container ├── Dockerfile
+├── LICENSE
+├── README.md
+├── requirements.txt     # Python dependencies for the project
-├── check_solution.py   # Checks the correctness of the computed solutions ├── LICENSE
+└── check_solution.py    # Checks the correctness of the computed solutions
-└── README.md
 ```

 ## Getting Started with Docker